-Dr. Laninga, AICP, former Director of the Bioregional Planning and Community Design program at the University of Idaho, has nearly a decade of experience facilitating student/community partnerships.
+Dr. Laninga, AICP, former Director of the Bioregional Planning and Community Design program at the University of Idaho, has over a decade of experience facilitating student/community partnerships.
 Completed projects include: comprehensive plan updates; land use ordinance revisions; housing site and waterfront development conceptual designs; and rails to trails and regional trail plans.
 In 2010 she, along with the BIOP Program, was awarded the Western Regional Outreach Scholarship Foundation Engagement Award from the Association of Public and Land Grant Universities.

 From 2011-2016, Dr. Laninga was a principle investigator (PI) for the Northwest Advanced Renewables Alliance (NARA) examining the social acceptance of a wood-based biofuels industry in the Pacific Northwest and conducting regional asset mapping, supply chain analyses, and biofuels facility siting studies.